 Conflicting Timelines, Part I

 A huge controversy exists about the route of the Exodus and the location of Mount Sinai in Arabia [9].
-It is beyond the scope of this article to cover this concept, but numerous books, documentaries and scholarly debates have explored this topic.
-However, one thing is clear, in order to locate evidence, one must not only look in the right place, but also the right timeline.
+It is beyond the scope of this article to cover this concept, but numerous books, documentaries, and scholarly debates have explored this topic.
+However, one thing is clear: in order to locate evidence, one must not only look in the right place but also at the right timeline.
 Unfortunately, the chronology of ancient Egypt is notoriously difficult to pin down.
-Modern archaeologists, untrained in Rabbinic methodology of interpretation, have placed the Exodus around 1200 BCE, and following a surface reading of the Torah, place them in the cities of Ramses and Pithom [10].
-The book of Exodus says,
+Modern archaeologists, untrained in Rabbinic methodology of interpretation, have placed the Exodus around 1200 BCE and, following a surface reading of the Torah, placed the Israelites in the cities of Ramses and Pithom [10].
+The Book of Exodus says,

 וַיָּשִׂ֤ימוּ עָלָיו֙ שָׂרֵ֣י מִסִּ֔ים לְמַ֥עַן עַנֹּת֖וֹ בְּסִבְלֹתָ֑ם וַיִּ֜בֶן עָרֵ֤י מִסְכְּנוֹת֙ לְפַרְעֹ֔ה אֶת־פִּתֹ֖ם וְאֶת־רַעַמְסֵֽס׃